Bowel Management Boot Camp: Frequently Asked Questions

 Does the program offer Transition of Care for adolescent and adult patients?

-We understand the importance of having multidisciplinary care for complex colorectal and pelvic reconstruction.
-We work with patients and families to develop an individualized transition plan based on each patient’s developmental level, in order to successfully transition patients to adult providers before the age of 22.
+We know that it is important to have multidisciplinary care for patients with a history of complex colorectal and pelvic reconstruction.
+We work with patients and families to develop an individualized transition plan based on each patient’s developmental level.
+We work to transition patients to adult providers before the age of 22.

 What data demonstrates that your program produces positive outcomes for bowel management patients?